-Questions can be posted to g+, facebook, twitter, sina weibo.
+Questions can be posted to Google Plus, facebook, twitter, sina weibo.
 See links here: Ask Emacs Tuesday.
 Past questions also archived there.

 The advantages are: ① written in elisp (no need to install unix utils if on Windows) ② uses emacs regex. ② find string can span multiple lines. ③ separate commands for regex and literal text, and find report (like grep) ④ nice output report on changed text.